 "Public and private demonstrations to potential industry partners of audio, and more recently video Fluorescent Multilayer discs began last fall and have yielded significant business development progress," says President and CEO Dr. Eugene Levich.
 "Now we are going to be delivering media and drives to existing and potential partners for their own internal testing."

 "We are on track to deliver turnkey disc and drive solutions to certain vertical markets by summer 2001, to be followed by broader consumer market introduction shortly thereafter.
-This is precisely in line with our business plan and shows we are executing
+This is precisely in line with our business plan and shows we are executing our strategy quite well," adds Levich.

 Multilayer, fluorescent discs & cards solve signal degradation issues by coating the media with a fluorescent material.
 When the laser beam hits the layer, fluorescent light is emitted.
 This emitted light differs in wavelength from the incident laser light and is incoherent in nature, unlike the reflected light in current optical devices.
 In the read-out system of the drive the light is filtered, detecting only the information-bearing fluorescent light.